edgio-docs/edgio-docs/src/guides/v7/basics/origins.md

             </Callout>

         -   If your web server does not use SNI, then you should disable the **Use SNI** option.
 You should also verify that the **Use the following SNI hint and enforce origin SAN/CN checking** option is set to a blank value.
     2. If your origin servers use a self-signed certificate, then you should toggle the **Allow Self Signed Certs** option to the on position (<Image inline src="/images/v7/icons/toggle-on.png" alt="Toggle on" />).
+Otherwise, this option should be disabled.
     3. Set up [certificate pinning](#certificate-pinning) by adding one or more public keys.

         1. Click **+ Add Pin**.